 - Early Detection of Defects- Defects are substantially more costly to repair later on in the development cycle.
 Simply puts, if you find a defect during requirements definition, it is much cheaper to fix and has less impact on future coding than those found late in the testing cycle or even worse, in production.
 To resolve this concern, your team can do regular code reviews to find issues early.
 Another option is to run fixed analysis tools on your source code.
 These are great at discovering missing error routines, coding basic derivations, and information type mismatch mistakes that can turn up in production.

 - Efficiency Bottlenecks- As software ends up being more mature, intricacy normally increases.
 This complexity includes more lines of code which introduces performance problems if the developer is not focused on how their changes are affecting end-user efficiency.
 To fix this issue, you need to first know exactly what areas of your code are triggering efficiency issues and how efficiency is being impacted over time.
 Load testing tools can assist to recognize sluggish areas and can track efficiency gradually to more objectively document efficiency from release to release.

-- Insufficient API Testing- The majority of software application is now developed with a service orientated architecture that exposes their APIs openly so that other developers can extend the option.
+- Insufficient API Testing- The majority of software application is now developed with a website design services orientated architecture that exposes their APIs openly so that other developers can extend the option.
 For those of us developing APIs, it can be simple to neglect API screening because of the intricacy of doing it.
 Lots of testers do not have the skills to check APIs because it typically requires strong coding skills to do so.
 To prevent missing API tests, there are tools that permit testers to evaluate the API without strong coding skills, so this is a fantastic way to ensure that these services are completely evaluated.